 Symptoms do not generally occur in the early stages of lung cancer, but become present as the disease advances.
 It is important to note that this list of symptoms does not necessarily indicate lung cancer.
 If you experience these symptoms, you should contact your health care provider for a clear diagnosis.
 Common symptoms of lung cancer include:

-Coughing is your body’s way of trying to expel an irritant from the throat or airways by pushing a burst of air into the lungs.
+Coughing is your body's way of trying to expel an irritant from the throat or airways by expelling a burst of air from the lungs.
 A cough that is intense, persistent, or consistently worsens can be a sign of lung cancer, and should be investigated.
 If you cough up blood or bloody mucus and phlegm, contact your doctor immediately.

 Read about other causes of coughing.

 Shortness of Breath (Dyspnea)

 Sometimes this sensation is described as a tight or crushing feeling in the chest.
 The spread of lung cancer can cause blockages in the major airways or the buildup of fluid around the lungs (plueral effusion), causing a shortness of breath.

 Find out other causes of Dyspnea.

 Wheezing can be described as a high-pitched whistling that occurs when you breathe out.
 It is caused by constricted air passages, which may be the result of a tumor.

 Read about other causes of wheezing.

 Normally, your vocal chords produce sound by opening and closing, causing vibrations.
 If lung cancer has spread to the throat, they can become irritated and inflamed, causing a change or hoarseness in your voice.